 Focused on tools that support success and foster independence

-- LIVE tools are provided to support skill use in the real world as LEARN skills are mastered or upon request.
+- App2Live tools are provided to support skill use in the real world as App2Learn skills are mastered or upon request.
 For example, to support independence in making a sandwich, a list of items (e.g., bread) with photo of location (e.g., bread box) can be made available at a specific time of the day (e.g., lunch).
 The tools including visual lists, schedules, choice boards, and instructions can minimize organizational challenges and increase success and independence.

 - Daily schedules: Kids with ASD benefit from a predictable daily schedule.
 A schedule can depict (a) what is currently happening, (b) what is next, (c) when the activity will be finished, and (d) changes in predictable routines.